 Sounds above 90 decibels (dB, a measurement of the loudness or strength of sound vibration) may cause vibrations intense enough to damage the inner ear, especially if the sound continues for a long time.
 A jackhammer produces a sustained noise level of 120 dB, the noise from a large truck can peak at 90 dB, and the average noise level inside the cabin of an airplane can be between 90 and 100 dB over the duration of your flight.
 If you turn up your iPod or car radio to drown out the racket around you, you are actually blasting your ears with a dangerous level of sound.
 This combination of noise can cause hearing damage in a very short period of time.
-For further information, please visit Dangerous Decibels.
+For further information, please visit the Dangerous Decibels website.

 HOW SAFE IS YOUR SOUND?